Automating Household Chores and Cleaning: Where to Start

 The average person will spend, on the low end, about an hour cleaning a day.
 In most households, that daily hour is all pushed to the weekend, when we go on cleaning marathons.
 And according to the clean experts, we probably aren’t even cleaning enough… Awesome.

 How to Automate Household Chores

-There are solutions out there to help, though.
-Smart options that you can automate and control from anywhere, but mostly like from the couch.
-If you are already utilizing any smart home devices, this is going to be right up your alley.
+There are solutions out there to help.
+Smart options that you can automate and control from anywhere, like from the couch.
+If you are already utilizing any smart home devices, this will be right up your alley.
 If you’re the type that’s always on the go and don’t have time to keep your place in shipshape condition, automating some of your daily chores might be a necessity.

 With more competition in the space now, smart robot vacuums have really stepped their game up.
 If this is all new to you, it may be confusing with so many options and functionality available.

 Here are some things to look for and know before purchasing a smart robotic vacuum: